-Prior to my postdoc project at the Vienna University of Technology, I was a senior researcher and interdisciplinary team leader for a research group on “Adaptive Systems” at the ICT&S Center, University of Salzburg (led by Prof. Manfred Tscheligi).
+Prior to my work at the Human Computer Interaction Group, I was working in the Vision4Robotics group (ACIN – Automation and Control Institute) under the mentoring of Prof. Markus Vincze.
+Until 2012, I was a senior researcher and interdisciplinary team leader for a research group on “Adaptive Systems” at the ICT&S Center, University of Salzburg (led by Prof. Manfred Tscheligi).
 From September 2011 until January 2012 I was on a short-term sabbatical to work with Prof. Vanessa Evers at the University of Twente, NL.
 In 2010, I completed my PhD in Human-Computer Interaction at University of Salzburg and I hold a Master degree in Sociology from University of Salzburg from 2005.

 My work is very much inspired by Lucy Suchman’s “Plans and Situated Action” and Reeves’ and Nass’ “Media Equation”.
 I study how people interact with new technologies, what makes them accept or reject it, and how their experiences influence the way how they interact in the world.
 I specifically base my research on theories on human behaviour and empirical studies of human-human interaction.
 My aim is to transfer this knowledge into novel interaction paradigms and interface designs.
 In other words, my research focusses on the question: How can we make technology less demanding, make it fade into the background of everyday experiences, and create it to assist us.
 As a social scientists working together with engineers, computer scientists, interaction designers etc. my goal is to develop technology that is sustainably used by real people.